How is my housing assignment determined and who will be my roommate(s)?

 Starting college is a major milestone in life, a transition that is more than "going to school."
 That's why all Notre Dame first-year students are assigned a full-time academic advisor who provides both academic and personal support to help them as they take on the challenge of becoming a successful college student.

 Although you may feel you have a well-defined idea of what your four years at Notre Dame will be like, we have many options and opportunities that you may not have considered.
-Your First Year advisor will help you connect your purposes and passions to the wide variety of outstanding resources at Notre Dame.
+Your First Year advisor will help you connect your purpose and passions to the wide variety of outstanding resources at Notre Dame.

 A good working partnership with your First Year advisor will be a key factor in making the most of your first year at Notre Dame.
 Watch closely for and respond promptly to communications from your advisor and the First Year of Studies.